emoriarty/jekyll-theme-console/README.md

 - `google_analytics` tracking id (tracking will be enabled only in production environments and only if you set this option, no Google Analytics code will be loaded if you don't set this option)
 - `listen_for_clients_preferred_style` boolean, used to allow users to choose light or dark style based on their preferences (mostly affected by OS dark or light theme, details see https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)
 - `style` to specify which predefined style (colors) should be used
+- `prompt_name` specifies the name in the shell prompt logo.

 ```yaml
 header_pages: